-This is a trip report from our Phi Phi Islands Tour by Speed Boat – we took the normal tourist tour, not a special trip for agents.
+This is a trip report from the Phi Phi Islands Tour by Speed Boat – we took the normal tourist tour, not a special trip for agents.
 All images were taken on that day in August, with the exception of the first few shots at the pier, as I forgot to get my camera out!
 These are however typical morning scenes.
-August is low season, but luckily we had excellent weather; from Dec – Feb expect far more people.
-All images can be clicked / tapped to see a larger version.
+August is low season, but luckily we had excellent weather; from Dec – Feb expect far more people, and calmer seas.

 The day begins as we meet up at Nopparat Thara pier – this is the main start point for dozens of island tours from dozens of operators in Krabi.
 Vans pull up regularly and offload more passengers at the pier and although, with hundreds of people milling around, it looks like chaos, it is actually fairly well organised with different groups being shunted off to different tables where you present your voucher and receive a sticker to say which itinerary / boat you will be on that day.